Italy’s lockdown reshapes family life in time of coronavirus

 Virus fear escalated in mid-February as I covered Milan Fashion Week, shoulder-to-shoulder with fashion types from all over the globe, and where the closing show by Giorgio Armani was streamed without an audience as a precaution.
 But the closest cluster — not yet a red zone — was still an hour away.

 As the first restrictions took effect in Veneto and Lombardy — closing schools, museums, cinemas and bars after 6 p.m. — we scoffed at the reactive panic shopping.
-What were people were doing with all that toilet paper?
+What were people doing with all that toilet paper?
 We had flour and pasta aplenty at home.
 And who needs a shopping cart full of bottled water?
 The taps weren’t being turned off.

 The first day of the new measures was supposed to be the start of a three-day family break for Carnival in Nice, on the coast in neighboring France.
 But our sociable son woke up with a fever and stomach flu symptoms, and we decided it was better not to chance crossing the border as Italy became a focal point in coronavirus coverage.